-On 6 January 2015, Best Assistant entered into a subscription agreement ("Series A Agreement") with IDG-Accel China Growth Fund-L.P., IDG-Accel China Investors L.P. (together referred to as "IDG Investors"), Vertex Legacy Continuation Fund Pte Ltd. (formerly held by Vertex Asia Fund Pte.
+On 6 January 2015, Best Assistant entered into a subscription agreement ("Series A Agreement") with IDG-Accel China Growth Fund-A L.P., IDG-Accel China Investors L.P. (together referred to as "IDG Investors"), Vertex Legacy Continuation Fund Pte Ltd. (formerly held by Vertex Asia Fund Pte.
 Ltd.) ("Vertex"), Hong Kong Alpha Group Limited (formerly known as Alpha Animation and Culture (Hong Kong) Company Limited) ("Alpha"), Catchy Holdings Limited, DJM Holding Ltd., Creative Sky International Limited and NetDragon Websoft Inc. ("NetDragon BVI"), a direct wholly owned subsidiary of the Company (collectively referred to as "Series A Investors") for the allotment and issue of an aggregate of 180,914,513 Series A preferred Shares ("Series A Preferred Shares") for a total consideration of USD52,500,000 (equivalent to approximately HKD409.5 million).
 The Series A Agreement and the issue and allotment of the Series A Preferred Shares were completed on 13 February 2015.
+The net proceeds raised from the issuance of Series A Preferred Shares of Best Assistant were also applied and fully utilized as intended.

-Assuming all of the Series A Preferred Shares are fully converted into ordinary shares of Best Assistant, the Company's interest in ordinary shares of Best Assistant will be reduced from 90.08% to approximately 83.19%.
+Assuming all of the Series A Preferred Shares are fully converted into ordinary shares of Best Assistant, the Company's interest in ordinary shares of Best Assistant will be reduced from 90.28% to approximately 83.40%.

-As at 31 December 2020, no Series A Preferred Shares have been converted into ordinary shares of Best Assistant.
+As at 31 December 2021, no Series A Preferred Shares have been converted into ordinary shares of Best Assistant.